 Google Scholar allows you to search scholarly literature across many disciplines and sources, not just a single database.
-The disadvantages of Google Scholar is that not all articles that are returned are available full-text through the James Madison University Libraries & Educational Technologies (LET), and not all of the articles will be peer-reviewed.
-Still, it can be a useful tool as long as you respect its limitations.
+One disadvantage of Google Scholar is that in the list of search results, there will be some articles that you may not be able to download.
+Another disadvantage is that not all of the search results will be peer-reviewed articles.
+Still, Google Scholar can be a useful tool as long as you are aware of its limitations.

-Step 4: Click Save.
+Step 5: Select Save.
 You must have cookies enabled to retain these settings in your browser, or use a personal Gmail account.

-Step 5: Search for your terms.
-When you see a citation that interests you, check at right to see if there’s an option for Check for Full-Text @ JMU.
-This will open a page with links to full-text databases that provide access to the article for James Madison students.
+Step 6: Search for articles in Google Scholar.
+When you see an article that interests you, look at the right side of the screen to see if there’s an option for Get JMU Access.
+This will open a page with links to databases that provide access to the article for the JMU community.

-Step 6: If the libraries have electronic access through one of our databases, you will either be sent directly to the article or to a screen with a list of databases that provide access.
+Step 7: If the Libraries provides electronic access to the article you want through one of our databases, you will either be sent directly to the article, or to a screen with a list of databases that provide access.

-If the screen says No Full-Text Available or No Results Were Found, use the button at the lower left that says ILL/Article Delivery.
-This will allow you to request an electronic copy of the article via the Interlibrary Loan Department (ILL borrowing is free for JMU students and faculty).
+If the screen says No Full-Text Available or No Results Were Found, select Interlibrary Loan (ILL).
+This will allow you to request an electronic copy of the article via the Interlibrary Loan Department (ILL borrowing is free for JMU students, staff, and faculty).